ryanhayame/Auction-House-Web-App/README.md

 # Auction-House-Web-App
-## An E-commerce web application similar to eBay where users can buy and sell products to other users by auctioning and bidding.
+## An e-commerce web application similar to eBay where users can buy and sell products to other users by auctioning and bidding.

 ## Features:
 - Homepage to see all active auctions by all users